phillipdavidstearns/Ethical-Hacking/module-02/module-02-notes.md

 ### Install GPG tools

-In order to securely download and verify Kali Linux, we need to have the wget and GPG installed.
-We can use our shiny new Homebrew utility to help us out.
+In order to securely download and verify Kali Linux, we need to have Balena Etcher, wget and GPG installed.
+We can use our shiny new Homebrew utility to help us out. (each line is a new command)

 ```
+brew cask install balenaetcher
 brew install gpg wget
 ```